Welcome to our life of Family German Shepherds!

 I hope all look into it, his thoughts on "competition" dogs, "ring runners" (aka show dogs), and "real life working dogs" is similar to mine, it's extremely interesting reading.

-In any case, each "type" fits it's ultimate purpose for the owner, and I love the Family Shepherds.
+In any case, each "type" fits it's ultimate purpose for the owner, and I love the Family Shepherds for our family.

 Family dogs living a family life

 Our dogs are home dogs.
 They are protective, yet playful, loving and gentle with the family and friends.
 More than once they have settled the fear of a child, and in just a few minutes, the child has reached out to the dog.
 This is why I choose family shepherds over pure show or work.
 I think many people that have a dislike due to a personal experience in their past, do not realize there are different bloodlines out there and that those bloodlines make a big difference in the dog.
 A high energy dog from pure 'working lines' may not make the best "babysitter" dog for instance.
 The bloodlines DO make a difference.

 I come from a long line of German Shepherd people, people that had family type German Shepherds, not show types.
 Their dogs worked at home as ours do still today.
 My father had German Shepherds as did his father, my grandpa (who also had a knack for training).
 Their dogs were never a part of the competition world back then either, but were family dogs through and through.
 We played football (tackle yet!) frisbee, swam with them and snuck the food to them that we as kids didn't want LOL!
 Some of these dogs were trained far beyond the usual obedience and manners and might even have been top champions if they had been raised in that competition world, but as my dad always said, "the dog can't read and doesn't care about a shiny object", and he's right, only people care about those things.